crosserclaws/yacn/leetcode/0209_MinimumSizeSubarraySum.md

 - Find the `minimal` length of a `contiguous subarray` of which the sum ≥ s.
   - If there isn't one, return 0 instead.

+## Follow up

+If you have figured out the O(n) solution, try coding another solution of which the time complexity is O(n log n).

 ## Reflection

 The term, `minimal length of a contiguous subarray`, implies it may be related to the sliding window/two pointers.